-Children are consulted in PSHE, Anti Bullying work, Anti Bullying Ambassadors, School Council and in school surveys, on how effective the school is in dealing with bullying.
-Parents have an opportunity to feed back through school surveys and open afternoon feedback.
+Children are consulted in PSHE, Anti Bullying work, School Council and in school surveys, on how effective the school is in dealing with bullying.
+Parents have an opportunity to feed back through the school questionnaire and open afternoon feedback.

-This policy links to other policies such as: Child Protection
+This policy links to other policies such as Child Protection, Inclusion and Behaviour.
+It will be reviewed and amended annually.